 The accounting procedure allows the Operator to charge the joint account for insurance the Operator is required to carry for the Parties.
 The amount charged to the Joint Account is the net premium paid by Operator after any refunds or discounts received by the Operator.

 The type and amount of insurance required to be carried by the Operator is addressed in the Agreement and/or an insurance exhibit.
-Generally, agreements require the Operator to carry worker’s compensation and employer’s liability insurance, which covers a company’s liability to its employees for job-related injuries.
+Generally, agreements require the Operator to carry workers’ compensation and employer’s liability insurance, which covers a company’s liability to its employees for job-related injuries.

-Although the employer is required to carry worker’s compensation and employer’s liability insurance, some states allow the employer to self-insure rather than purchase an insurance policy on the market.
+Although the employer is required to carry workers’ compensation and employer’s liability insurance, some states allow the employer to self-insure rather than purchase an insurance policy on the market.
 If the Operator self-insures for such liability, it charges manual rates to compensate it for the risk it assumed in its self-insurance program.

 COPAS obtains manual rates for workers compensation and employer’s liability insurance for certain job classifications, as a convenience to the industry, and publishes updated rates each year.
-The manual rates pertain only to the worker’s compensation and employer’s liability, not to other types of insurance.
+The manual rates pertain only to the workers’ compensation and employer’s liability, not to other types of insurance.
 Refer to COPAS MFI-31, Self-Insurance for Workers' Compensation and Employer's Liability Insurance, for more information.

 Examples of other types of insurance that might be required under the agreement or insurance exhibit include general liability, property damage, and well control insurance.
 Some agreements or insurance exhibits give a Non-Operator the option to be covered by Operator’s insurance or to provide its own insurance.
 In that case, the cost of this optional insurance is charged only to the Parties who do not elect to provide their own insurance.
 This option for a Non-Operator to provide insurance is not available for workers’ compensation and employer’s liability insurance, which only the Operator can provide.